section-engineering-education/engineering-education/content/articles/probability-distributions/index.md

 These are the main discrete distribution that is widely used in the application.

 ### Conclussion
 We have learned how we work probability distributions in R. We considered both the continuous and the discrete cases.
-In both cases, we emphasized generating random variables and solved some real-world problems using the R sofware.
+We emphasized generating random variables in both cases and solved some real-world problems using the R software.

+---
+Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)